drug-designer/GEO-BERT/README.md

 ## Folders

-conformer_select: incuding codes for processing pre-training datasets.
+1.conformer_select: incuding codes for processing pre-training datasets.

-pretrain_new: incuding codes for GEO-BERT pre-training tasks.
+2.pretrain_new: incuding codes for GEO-BERT pre-training tasks.

-dataset_new: incuding codes for datasets for pre-training tasks.
+3.dataset_new: incuding codes for datasets for pre-training tasks.

-dataset_scoffold_random: incuding codes for datasets for fine-tuning on public datasets.
+4.dataset_scoffold_random: incuding codes for datasets for fine-tuning on public datasets.

-dataset_new_DYRK1A: incuding codes for datasets for fine-tuning on DYRK1A datasets.
+5.dataset_new_DYRK1A: incuding codes for datasets for fine-tuning on DYRK1A datasets.

-Class_hyperopt: incuding codes for GEO-BERT fine-tuning on public datasets.
+6.Class_hyperopt: incuding codes for GEO-BERT fine-tuning on public datasets.

-Class_hyperopt_DYRK1A: incuding codes for GEO-BERT fine-tuning on DYRK1A datasets.
+7.Class_hyperopt_DYRK1A: incuding codes for GEO-BERT fine-tuning on DYRK1A datasets.

-utilis_new-hyperop: incuding codes for converting molecules to three-dimensional conformations and calculating bond lengths and bond angles.
+8.utilis_new-hyperop: incuding codes for converting molecules to three-dimensional conformations and calculating bond lengths and bond angles.

-data: the public dataset and DYRK1A dataset for finetuing.
+9.data: the public dataset and DYRK1A dataset for finetuing.

 ## Case study with GEO-BERT

 ### Prepare for datasets and model weights

-First, use the command "cd GEO-BERT" to enter the current path of GEO-BERT, and then use the command "unzip Medium. zip" to decompress the weight file with the file structure of "Medium/bert_weights_encoded Medium_1. h5".
+1.First, use the command "cd GEO-BERT" to enter the current path of GEO-BERT, and then use the command "unzip Medium. zip" to decompress the weight file with the file structure of "Medium/bert_weights_encoded Medium_1. h5".

-Secondly, use the command "cd data" to enter the path of data, and then use the command "unzip pretrain_datasets.zip" and "unzip datasets.zip" to decompress the pretraining and finetuning datasets, with the file structure of "data/chembl_conformer_select_145wan.txt".
+2.Secondly, use the command "cd data" to enter the path of data, and then use the command "unzip pretrain_datasets.zip" and "unzip datasets.zip" to decompress the pretraining and finetuning datasets, with the file structure of "data/chembl_conformer_select_145wan.txt".
 Put eight public datasets and DYRK1A datasets into "data/clf/...".

 ### Pre-training

 Required files:

-utils_new_hyperopt.py
+1.utils_new_hyperopt.py

-model_new_hyperopt.py
+2.model_new_hyperopt.py

-dataset_new.py
+3.dataset_new.py

-pretrain_new.py
+4.pretrain_new.py

-data/chembl_conformer_select_145wan.txt
+5.data/chembl_conformer_select_145wan.txt

 Use the command "python pretrain_new.py" to pre-train for GEO-BERT.